 hp 34f curved display amazon 34-inch best buy - 86 cm (34 zoll) monitor 36 lcd led 価格 com限定モデル datenblatt gaming review manual price kaufen lautsprecher 34 6jm50aa zoll / ultra wqhd) prad preisvergleich ultra-wide quad hd split screen test toppreise vesa with amd freesync technology

-The 34f is matte black with a silver base and silver bottom bezel.
-Although the bottom bezel is 2.5cm wide, the top and side bezels are very thin, making it a good choice for use in a multi-monitor setup.
+The 34f is of matte black color with a silver base and silver lower bezel.
+Despite having a decently wide lower bezel of 2.5cm, the top and side bezels are very slim and so make for a good multi-monitor combination.

-Including the stand, the 34f measures 45 x 72 x 19 cm (HWD) and weighs 7 kg.
-The case rests on a short body attached to the base of a rectangular metal ring with a leg size of 26 x 18 cm.
-The inside of the ring can act as a “pad” where you can gather USB drives, hard drives, or other small peripherals.
-The screen supports tilt adjustments, from 5 degrees forward to 25 degrees backward, but lacks height or swivel adjustments.
+With a stand, the 34f is 45 x 72 x 19 cm (HWD) and weighs 7 kg.
+The case rests upon a shorter body attached to the bottom of a rectangular metal ring with a leg measurement of 26 x 18 cm.
+The interior of the ring can work as a “pad,” where USB drives, hard drives, or other small peripherals could be gathered.
+The screen supports tilt adjustments, from 5 degrees forward to 25 degrees backward, but no height or swivel adjustment.

-The 34f uses a 34-inch Monitor (measured diagonally) with a native resolution of 3,440 x 1,440 pixels (Ultrawide QHD, UQHD, or UWQHD) 21:9 ultra-wide aspect ratio.
-The Monitor uses in-plane switching (IPS) technology, known for its high contrast ratio, deep blacks, and good off-axis viewing.
-Its pixel density is up to 110 pixels per inch (PPI), ensuring reasonably sharp images for the screen size.
+The 34f utilizes a 34-inch Monitor (measuring diagonally) with a native resolution of 3,440 x 1,440 pixels (Ultrawide QHD, UQHD, or UWQHD), giving it a 21:9 ultra-wide aspect ratio.
+The Monitor is of the IPS-type, featuring a high contrast ratio, deep blacks, and good off-axis viewing.
+This means the pixel density will vary up to 110 pixels per inch (PPI) and should be decently sharp from a distance given the size of the screen.

-These are the same basic specs as the other 34-inch monitors we reviewed, the Asus PA34VC, Dell U3419W, and Dell UltraSharp 34 Curved Monitor U3417W.
-The U3419W is an upgrade of the U3417W, its main addition is a USB Type-C port, but it is sold at a lower price than the previous model.
-Another 34-inch ultra-wide monitor, the Dell P3418HW, has the same aspect ratio but a lower native resolution (2,560 x 1,080 pixels), resulting in a relatively low pixel density (82ppi).
+The rest of the basic specifications are similar to what we’ve seen in the 34-inch Asus PA34VC, Dell U3419W, and Dell UltraSharp 34 Curved Monitor U3417W monitors.
+In fact, the U3419W is a direct upgrade to U3417W, with the addition of a USB Type-C port, but it is actually being sold for less than the older model.
+Dell’s other 34-inch ultra-wide-display monitor, the P3418HW, has the same aspect ratio but a lower resolution (2,560 x 1,080 pixels), which results in a relatively low pixel density (82ppi).

 HP doesn’t provide a curvature measure of the 34f, but it’s similar to the Dell mentioned above and Asus monitors, providing a gentle curve.
 In contrast, many recent console models have screens with sharper curves.